 Another tip is once you negotiate a price pay as soon as you get in the taxi.
 If you wait until you get to your destination they may tell you a different price.
 This happened to us once, the driver told us 5CUC but when we got to our destination he said 10 CUC, “I said 5 CUC for you 2 and 5 for you 2.”
 My husband told him if he wouldn’t give us back the correct change that he wanted all his money back, he reluctantly gave us 15 CUC back from the 20 we gave him.

-We brought the stroller with us for Jordyn on the first day but really got in and out of taxis from place to place that we never used it.
-You aren’t allowed to use strollers in the Revolution Museum or the tour at Museo de Ron.
-We left it home the next few days and only brought it back out for the day we walked around Old Havana.
+On the first day we brought the stroller but were mainly getting in and out of taxis from place to place that we never used it.
+You also aren’t allowed to use strollers in the Revolution Museum or on the tour at Museo de Ron.
+We left it at our Airbnb the next few days and only brought it back out for the day we walked around Old Havana.
 It definitely came in handy that day as she napped most of the time we were walking around.

-We used the carrier for Kennedy when she was tired of walking, while she napped during the 2nd half of our salsa lesson and on our horseback walk in Vinales.
+We used the carrier for our one year old extensively.
+This included when she was tired of walking, during the day when she napped, at our salsa lesson when she was tired of dancing and on our horseback walk in Vinales.
 Luckily we have the Ergobaby 360 Cool Air Mesh which is breathable because I couldn’t even imagine how hot we’d both be if not.
 The humidity in Cuba in September was crazy so we tried to keep her out of the carrier as much as possible.

 Getting through customs and immigration when we got back to Ft.
 Lauderdale was a breeze.
 We have the Passport Mobile app and headed straight to that line.
 Neither of the two officers we encountered asked us where we came from.
 We brought back cigars, rum, and coffee beans.